Lisa Bievenue Director

 Tel: (217) 244-1220

-The Illinois Informatics Institute (I3) at the University of Illinois offers two graduate degrees: a Ph.D. in Informatics, and Masters of Science in Bioinformatics.
+Informatics Programs at the University of Illinois offers a Ph.D. in Informatics, and manages the campus-wide Masters of Science in Bioinformatics.
 Both are interdisciplinary programs with many participating departments.
-Students can earn the Master of Science in Bioinformatics with a concentration in one of the following departments: Animal Sciences, Bioengineering, Crop Sciences, Library and Information Science, Chemical and Biomolecular Engineering, Computer Science.
-The program is overseen by I3, but students are also members of the department of their concentration.
+Students can earn the Master of Science in Bioinformatics with a concentration in one of the following departments: Animal Sciences, Crop Sciences, Information Science, or Computer Science.
+The program is overseen by Informatics Programs, but students are members of the department of their concentration.
 Students can earn the Ph.D. in Informatics with specializations in Bioinformatics; Health and Medical Informatics; Spatial Informatics; Art and Cultural Informatics; Design, Technology, and Society; Data Analytics and Information Visualization; Cognitive Science and Language Processing.

 University research centers in this area include the Center for Biophysics and Computational Biology and an NIH Resource for Macromolecular Modeling and Bioinformatics.
 The campus also offers state-of-the-art experimental bioinformatics facilities, including those in the Keck Center for Comparative and Functional Genomics and the Institute for Genomic Biology.
 The National Center for Supercomputing Applications (NCSA), located at the University, offers opportunities for accessing, developing, and experimenting with state-of-the-art computational facilities for bioinformatics.